-Treatment should be applied as soon as possible after the injury is incurred.
+Treatment should be applied as soon as possible.

-Ice and compression can be applied immediately, with ice re-applied for ten minutes every two hours for up to three days.
-This will help to reduce internal bleeding, swelling, and pain.
+Ice and compression can be applied immediately, ice to be re-applied for ten minutes every two hours for up to three days.
+This will help to reduce internal bleeding, swelling and pain.
 The leg should be elevated to allow tissue fluids to drain away from the area.
 A compression bandage will offer support to the injury and further reduce swelling.

 Misdiagnosis can be dangerous, and so assessment should be carried out by a competent professional.
-A complete rupture of an intramuscular injury can occur if the leg is used for exercise or sport too quickly, and this can lead to a permanent disability.
+A complete rupture of an intramuscular injury can occur if the leg is used for exercise or sports too quickly, this can lead to a permanent injury/ disability.

 Myositis Ossificans can result if heat is applied inappropriately.
 This is characterised by bone formations within the injured muscle and can be a very serious condition which requires expert medical examination and attention.

-A dead leg can also be treated by a sports doctor or similar with the application of ultrasound which speeds up recovery.
-A rehabilitation plan for a more serious case is also a good idea, to ensure that pressure is not applied to the damage before it has had a chance to adequately heal.
-As little pressure should be put on the injury as possible prior to proper assessment.
+A dead leg can also be treated by medical person(s) or similar, they may use an ultrasound as it can speed up recovery.
+For the more serious cases, to ensure that pressure is not applied to the damage before it has had a chance to adequately heal, a rehabilitation plan is advised.
 Furthermore, the use of crutches may be necessary.

 How long does a dead leg take to heal?